facebook/react/docs/_posts/2015-02-24-streamlining-react-elements.md

 ### Problem: Mutating Props You Don’t Own

 If you mutate something, you destroy the original value.
 Therefore, there is nothing to diff against.
-Imaging something like this:
+Imagine something like this:

 ```js
 var element = this.props.child;